 I believe John McCain will pull off an upset victory in the general election next Tuesday, just as he revived what all the “experts” had said was a dead campaign and went on to win the primaries which earned him his party’s nomination.
 There are five reasons for my optimism for the McCain-Palin ticket’s chances.First, the media isn’t really fooling many with their anti-McCain bias.
 Late in July a Rasmussen poll found that:

-Just 14% believe most reporters will try to help McCain win, little changed from 13% a month ago.
+49% of voters believe most reporters will try to help the Democrat with their coverage, up from 44% a month ago.Just 14% believe most reporters will try to help McCain win, little changed from 13% a month ago.
 Just one voter in four (24%) believes that most reporters will try to offer unbiased coverage.